CRWP Members

 South Fork Water Board Logo

 South Fork Water Board is a water treatment plant that treats water from the Clackamas River and is jointly owned by the Cities of Oregon City and West Linn.
-In addition to selling water to Oregon City and West Linn, South Fork has two wholesale customers, Clackamas River South or the old Clairmont Water District and the North Clackamas County Water Commission for winter water, providing water to approximately 64,000 people in Clackamas County.
+In addition to selling water to Oregon City and West Linn, South Fork provides water to other unincorporated parts of Clackamas County, providing water to approximately 64,000 people in the area.

 Bottom Icon - Quicklink